piotrm35/Add_a_point_road_sign/doc/APRS_manual_EN.rst

 3. COMMENTS_MAX_LENGTH setting specifies the maximum number of characters from which a comment may be made (it should match the setting of the road sign layer for this field).
-The "comments" field of this plugin will not allow you to enter a longer comment;
+The "comments" field of this plugin will not allow you to enter a longer comment (STREET_NAME_MAX_LENGTH similarly for the "street" field);
 4. setting DB_FIELD_NAMES_MAPPING_DICT is a dictionary containing data mapping from the plugin to the layers with road signs (eg, pair:
    'START_DATE': 'start' means that the date from the 'start date' field